Jabulani-N/Audio-Unifier/devlog.md

  - [x] find a library that converts an audio file
  * `pydub` from https://pydub.com
+   * this seems to need ffmpeg installed to the current env, so it won't be portable if I use it.
+I'll use the same lib I used in video conversion.

 for some reason creating the linux python venv was annoying, so i'm linking how I did it for future troubleshooting: https://python.land/virtual-environments/virtualenv#Python_venv_activation